Instant live clipping

 Live clipping is the process of capturing and creating short video clips from a live stream as it happens.
 This feature lets broadcasters instantly extract key moments, turning them into highlights, social media content, or on-demand clips.
 It eliminates the need to wait for the live stream to finish, making it perfect for sharing engaging moments in real time.

-To start creating live clips, first set up a livestream on FastPix by creating a live stream using the dashboard or using the API.
-Once the livestream is active, you can generate the Stream URL using the provided playback ID.
+To start creating live clips, first set up a livestream on FastPix by creating a live stream using the dashboard or using the Create new live stream API.
+After the livestream is active, you can generate the Stream URL using the provided playback ID.
 This URL can be used in any HLS-compatible player and serves as the basis for generating live clips.

 Your stream URL would look like this: